Learn about the process to register land or change registrations and find answers to frequently asked questions.

 The registers are kept at County Hall in Northallerton.
 Please contact us by phone on 01609 780780 or email us to make an appointment.
 Our office hours are Monday to Thursday, 8.30am to 5pm and Friday, 8.30am to 4.30pm.

 Copies of the register pages can be provided for a fee.

 Under Schedule 2 of the Commons Act 2006, you may be able to apply to remove land from the registers if you can prove it was wrongly registered.

-Additionally, under section 16 of the Commons Act 2006 you can apply to deregister common land and village greens to allow development to take place if (in most cases) you give replacement land in exchange and the overall application is in the public interest.
+Under section 16 of the Commons Act 2006 you can apply to deregister common land and village greens to allow development to take place if (in most cases) you give replacement land in exchange and the overall application is in the public interest.

-Under section 19 of the Commons Act 2006, you can apply to correct any error in the registers made by the registration authority.
+Under section 19 of the Commons Act 2006, you can apply to correct errors in the registers.

 The following may be corrected:

 Mistakes made by the registration authority

 You can apply to correct mistakes the registration authority made when recording an entry in the registers, such as: